TheGoodlike13/liberty_or_death/README.md

 Somehow.
 I guess you should start with the example app, get it working, then start making changes.
 That's the only sane way to make sense of this.

-As a final touch, I realize that the '.html' files are contained in '.war'.
+As a final touch, I realize that the `.html` files are contained in `.war`.
-So changing their location is done via [war task](https://docs.gradle.org/6.9.2/dsl/org.gradle.api.plugins.WarPluginConvention.html) and not liberty.
+So changing their location is done via [war task](https://docs.gradle.org/6.9.2/dsl/org.gradle.api.plugins.WarPluginConvention.html) and not `liberty`.
 Thankfully this works easily.

 ### Not putting it all together